-Magnetic field due to current in conductor.
+Magnetic field due to current in the conductor.
 Magnetic field intensity and Flux density.
 Permeability, B-H curves, Magnetisation, Concept in hysteresis.
 Magnetomotive force and Magnetic reluctance.
 Electrodynamic force:- Faraday’s law of electromagnetic induction, Eddy current, emf induced in a conductor moving in a magnetic field.
 Energy stored in a magnetic field.

 Unit 3: D.C.
 Circuit

 Current distribution in series and parallel Circuit.
-Power and energy in electric circuit.
+Power and energy in the electric circuit.
 Star-Delta conversion.
 Kirchoff's law & its application and solve electric circuit by branch & loop current method & nodal method.
 Superposition theorem.

 Unit 4: A.C.
 Circuit

 Production of alternating current – Instantaneous, average & RMS value of current and voltage.
 Peak factor, Form factor, Amplitude, Frequency, Phase difference, Addition and subtraction of alternating quantity.
 Phasor diagram, Resistance, Inductance, Capacitance, impedance and admittance- power and power factor-series and parallel circuits.
 Q Factor-Three phase circuit.
 Star-Delta connection-Active and reactive power.
-Power measurement with one and two wattmeter methods-Calculation in RLC circuit, in series circuit.
+Power measurement with one and two wattmeter methods-Calculation in the RLC circuit, in a series circuit.

 Unit 5: Instrument